Bridging Model Reference Adaptive Control and Data Informativity: Introduction

 In the literature on offline data-driven control, a key role is played by Willems et al.'s fundamental lemma \cite{willems2005note}.
 This result provides a data-dependent representation of the system based on persistently exciting data \cite{de2019formulas,breschi2021direct,schmitz2022willems,pan2022stochastic}.
 Similar to the quest for relaxed PE requirements in adaptive control, research efforts have been made to relax the requirement for persistently exciting data.
 An answer in this direction was provided by the data informativity framework \cite{van2020data}, demonstrating that PE is not necessary in several data-driven analysis and control problems; also see \cite{van2023informativity} for more details.
 By adopting the data informativity perspective, \cite{wang2024necessary} studied the requirements that data must have in order to solve an offline model reference control: there, it was shown that persistently exciting data are also not necessary for solving such problem.

 However, offline data-driven control is intrinsically different from MRAC, because the data are not generated online by the time-varying closed-loop system obtained from interconnecting the dynamical system and the adaptive feedback law.
 Indeed, in existing work on the data informativity framework, controllers are constructed offline in one shot, using a batch of data.
 Online experiment design procedures have been studied in \cite{van2021beyond}: however, such procedures only aim at generating a batch of informative data and do not incorporate a control objective, as is customary in adaptive control.
 This motivates us to further investigate the relation between MRAC and data informativity.
 In particular, a key question is: can data informativity be turned from an offline framework to an online one, where data are generated in real-time by the closed-loop system as the controller is adjusted online?
 In this work, we develop a novel MRAC approach based on the concept of data informativity, thus bridging these two realms.
-Because data informativity has been shown to give necessary and sufficient conditions for several data-driven control problems, a crucial question is: can necessary and sufficient conditions be obtained for the convergence of MRAC?
-This work gives a positive answer, thus providing a \emph{non-conservative} condition on data that allows to guarantee asymptotic convergence to a solution of the matching equations.
+Because data informativity has been shown to give necessary and sufficient conditions for several data-driven control problems, a crucial question is: can necessary and sufficient conditions be established for the existence of an adaptive law that ensures the convergence of MRAC to a solution of the matching equations?
+This work gives a positive answer and provides a recipe to design such an adaptive law.